umddb/cmsc424-spring2020/project3/README.md

 ---
 **Question 5 (1 pt)**: [Trigger]
-Let's create a table `MedalCounts(player_id, num_medals)` to keep track of the total number of medals for all players.
+Let's create a table `MedalCounts(player_id, name, num_medals)` to keep track of the total number of medals for all players (that have at least one medal).
 Since this is a derived table (and not a view), it will not be kept up-to-date by the database system.
 Use the following command for creating the table:
 ```
 create table if not exists MedalCounts as
     select p.player_id, name, count(*) as num_medals
     from results r, players p
     where r.player_id = p.player_id
-    group by p.player_id, name
+    group by p.player_id, name;
 ```

 Write a `trigger` to keep this new table updated when a new entry is inserted into or a row is deleted from the `results` table.
 Remember the `player_id` corresponding